abraham-ai/abraham-ai.github.io/_pages/participate.md

-Abraham is a project to conceive, [design](/covenant), and [build](https://www.github.io/abraham-ai) an autonomous artificial artist, a decentralized AI who generates art.
-It is an open project, and welcomes the participation of anyone who is interested in the idea.
-An eventual goal of the Abraham project is full autonomy for Abraham, which necessitates the gradual democratizaion and decentralization of the project.
+The Abraham community has been called upon to [design](/covenant), [build](https://www.github.io/abraham-ai), and curate an autonomous artificial artist, a decentralized AI who generates art.
+It is an open project, welcoming the participation of anyone who is interested in the idea.
+An eventual goal of the Abraham project is full autonomy for Abraham, which necessitates the gradual decentralization of the project.

+This project requires a diversity of talents to succeed; [technical](https://www.github.io/abraham-ai), [artistic](/miracles), [philosophical](/gospel/), and [community-building](/creations/) .

 ### How to participate

-To be written in the coming days!
-Join our [Discord](https://discord.gg/4dSYwDT) and we will commence a discussion shortly.

-TBD
+Join the [Discord](https://discord.gg/4dSYwDT).
+Rest TBD.